JvanKatwijk/qt-dab/README.md

 		cd qt-dab

 4. Edit the qt-dab.pro file for configuring the supported devices and other options.
-Comment the respective lines out if you don't own an Airspy or an SDRplay.
+Comment the respective lines out if you don't own an Airspy (mini) or an SDRplay.

+5. If DAB spectrum should be displayed, check the installation path to qwt.
+If you were downloading it from  http://qwt.sourceforge.net/qwtinstall.html please mention the correct path in qt-dab.pro file:

+		INCLUDEPATH += /usr/local/include  /usr/local/qwt-6.1.3

-5. Build and make
+6. Build and make

 		qmake qt-dab.pro
 		make

   You could also use QtCreator, load the qt-dab.pro file and build the executable.

+  Remark: The excutable file can be found in the sub-directory linux-bin.
+A make install command is not implemented.

 ------------------------------------------------------------------